Well, it’s a new year, and with it comes an all new credit card from Discover. A light blue one with no numbers on the front. Oooh…

 Sure, there are better cash back options, such as the American Express Blue Cash card, but this is a good all-around credit card for the many reasons listed above.

 Bonus: The Discover it card now comes with a free, updated FICO score each month on your billing statement.
-And look out for the $150 sign up offer, which comes after spending just $750 in the first three months of membership.
+Also be on the look out for the $150 sign up offer, which comes after spending just $750 in the first three months of membership.
+Or a $100 Amazon gift certificate after spending $500 in the same amount of time.